 Click on Guestlist Manager in the top right of your Overview tab

 Guests can either be checked in by name or QR code:

 Once in the Guestlist Manager, hit the + sign next to an individual’s name to check them in directly on the site.
 Alternatively, you can press Print Guestlist at the bottom of your guestlist if you’d prefer to cross off names manually as guests arrive.

 Ticket buyers will receive a QR code with their ticket.
 After logging into Side Door, this will show up for audience members under Your Tickets, as well as in ticket redemption emails.
 Press Open Ticket Scanner from the Guestlist Manager to check them in by QR Code (more on that here).

 How to run doors:

 Set up a welcome table and/or station at the door where you would like guests to arrive.
 On this table you can include Artist’s merchandise, your mailing list sign up sheet, a poster, some flowers, etc.

 Guests need to have an audience account on the Side Door platform to purchase a ticket electronically at the door.
-If guests wish to purchase with cash at the door, collect cash for the ticket at the same price as advertised online (or slightly more, if the Artist agrees - this encourages advance sales).
-Make note of how many cash tickets you sell.
+If guests wish to purchase with cash at the door, collect the cash for the ticket at the same price as advertised online (or slightly more, if the Artist agrees - this encourages advance sales).

 After the show, if you haven’t already purchased tickets for any guests who paid cash at the door, be sure to do so as soon as possible!
 Forgetting to buy back cash sales can delay payment to you and the Artist.